So, you’re learning to code… When you sit down at the computer, do you open an online course? A book? An IDE and start hacking away?

-How can you possibly “know what you don’t know”?
+How can you possibly “learn what you don’t know”?

 Let’s return to the Udemy course example.

 I had worked my way through the components, data binding, directives, services and forms modules of Max’s course.
-Of course, I didn’t know everything about implementing these topics off the top of my head, but at least I had a general idea about how they each worked.
+Of course, I didn’t know everything about implementing them off the top of my head, but at least I had a general idea about how they each worked.

-In other words, I generally knew what I didn’t know about them.
+In other words, I knew that these parts of Angular existed and generally what they were responsible for.
 That way, when I encountered a problem, I knew where to start digging for a solution.